-The cell ratio is taken into consideration when setting image sizes for text-based render styles, in order to preserve the aspect ratio of images drawn to the terminal.
+The font ratio is taken into consideration when setting image sizes for text-based render styles, in order to preserve the aspect ratio of images drawn to the terminal.

 term-imagetries to determine the value from the active terminal which works on most mordern terminal emulators (currently supported on UNIX-like platforms only).